IPV6 Part 2 – Formats and special addresses

 IPV6 networking reduces the complexity of address planning and assigning addresses to networks.
 Instead of using a wide variety of IPV4 subnet lengths, it is best practice to use some standard prefix lengths to simplify things.
 IPV6 should be a breath of fresh air to those who toil with the scarcity constraints of IPV4 addresses.

 With IPV6, it will be common to use a single hex digit to represent some part of your addressing hierarchy.
 Furthermore, your addressing plan will use common prefix lengths, such as /40, /44, /48, /52, /56, /64.
 Standardizing some simple prefix lengths will make things easier.
-Unlike IPV4, you are no longer restricted to allocate an IP subnet with the closest match to the number of hosts you have on that subnet.
+Unlike IPV4, you are no longer restricted to allocating an IP subnet with the closest match to the number of hosts you have on that subnet.
 The de facto IPV6 prefix length is a /64, which allows for plenty of addresses for any sized network.

 This addressing simplicity means we may never actually need an IPV6 subnet calculator, as previously thought.
 With IPV4, a subnet calculator is required because we are using a variety of subnet lengths and striving for maximum host efficiency.
 With IPV6, using a subnet calculator isn’t even a consideration because we will use the standard /64 prefix length for all networks.
 This will make using a subnet calculator obsolete when it comes to IPV6.